espressif/esp-idf/docs/en/api-reference/peripherals/dac.rst

 The DAC peripheral supports outputting analog signal in the following ways:

 1. Outputting a voltage directly.
-The DAC channel will keep outputting a specified voltage.
+The DAC channel keeps outputting a specified voltage.
 2. Outputting continuous analog signal by DMA.
-The DAC will convert the data in a buffer at a specified frequency.
+The DAC converts the data in a buffer at a specified frequency.
 3. Outputting a cosine wave by the cosine wave generator.
 The DAC channel can output a cosine wave with specified frequency and amplitude.

 For other analog output options, see :doc:`Sigma-Delta Modulation <sdm>` and :doc:`LED Control <ledc>`.
 Both modules produce high-frequency PWM/PDM output, which can be hardware low-pass filtered in order to generate a lower frequency analog output.